-– rain attenuation and atmospheric gaseous absorption in the 17/21 GHz and 42 GHz BSS bands are considerably larger than those in the 12 GHz band;
+– rain attenuation and atmospheric gaseous absorption in bands between 17.3 GHz and 42.5 GHz are considerably larger than those in the 12 GHz band;

 – assuming conventional satellite system design, the e.i.r.p. is determined including the link margin requirements to meet the availability objectives.
-The required e.i.r.p. could be too high to allow for a feasible satellite system;
+In some cases, the required e.i.r.p. could be too high to allow for a conventional satellite system;

 – given the propagation conditions, appropriate mitigation techniques for rain attenuation may be required to facilitate the introduction of feasible BSS systems in the higher frequency bands.